jeffreycwitt/hn202/docs/byzantium.md

 What might Roman Law have looked like prior to these compiled law codes?

 {:.rquestion}
-Why would creating this kind of compilation have been extremely hard and requires hundreds, if not thousands, of laborers?
+Why would creating this kind of compilation have been extremely hard and require hundreds, if not thousands, of laborers?
 What would a legal research team have to do in order create these compilations?

 </div>